HitmanJJ/CCNA_Course_Notes/Course_Notes/The_IPv4_Header.md

 - LENGTH is 16 bits.
 - Indicates the TOTAL length of the packet (L3 Header + L4 Segment)
 - Measured in bytes (not 4-byte increments like IHL)
-- Minimum value of 20 Bytes (IPv4 Header with NO encapsulated data)
+- Minimum value of 20 bytes (IPv4 Header with NO encapsulated data)
-- Maximum value of 65,535 (MAXIMUM 16-bit value) = 2^16
+- Maximum value of 65,535 bytes (MAXIMUM 16-bit value) = 2^16

 ---